 You can define a predefined Sentry DSN for your components to use during runtime to report to your Sentry project.

-To let MACH manage your DSN values, you need to define a auth token, project and organization.
+To let MACH composer manage your DSN values, you need to define an auth token, project and organization.

 Create auth token¶

 Create a new internal integration and choose Project: Admin as permissions.

 Use that token to configure your MACH composer environment:

 mach_composer: version: 1 plugins: sentry: source: mach-composer/sentry version: 0.1.3 global: # ... sentry: auth_token: "token" organization: "org" project: "default project" rate_limit_window: 21600 rate_limit_count: 100 sites: - identifier: my-site # ... components: - name: my-component # ... sentry: project: "component project" # override default

 Integrate with components¶